Thank you for your interest in learning a little more about me. Below, find some of the often-asked questions and answers.

 What does your company do and what is it called?

 As a side project, we developed a travel website as I love to explore new destinations, write and take photos.
-As we built the site, we discussed adding a calendar of events as that’s one of the reasons so many people travel.
-That discussion evolved into the stand-alone business TixClix, our online ticketing website.

 What do you think separates exceptional festival and event planners from all the others?